IBM-Bluemix-Docs/certificate-manager/ha-dr.md

 {: shortdesc}

 * The {{site.data.keyword.cloudcerts_short}} service is a highly available, regional, service.
 In each supported location, the service exists in multiple availability zones with no single point of failure.
 * Data that is stored in the {{site.data.keyword.cloudcerts_short}} database is backed-up daily.
 If a recovery of a location is required, the data is available to be restored.
-Note, however, that {{site.data.keyword.cloudcerts_short}} does not provide cross regional failover.
-In cases of regional disaster data might not be recoverable.
-You are advised to create backup instances in alternate regions.
+However, {{site.data.keyword.cloudcerts_short}} does not provide cross-regional failover.
+If a regional disaster occurs, data might not be recoverable.
+It is recommended that you create and maintain backup instances in other regions.